pharmbio/sc_celldeath/README.md

 - **`config/`**
   Configuration files for reproducibility.
-  - `config_finetune_unmasked.yaml`: Configuration for fine-tuning DINO models.
+  - `config_finetune_unmasked.yaml`: Configuration for training DINO models.
+Note: We do not provide all imaging data here.

 ---